.458 Winchester Magnum: Ammunition

 Since the .458 Winchester Magnum was intended as a dangerous game hunting cartridge, almost all ammunition manufactured for the cartridge is manufactured for these game species.
 Bullets used to load the .458 Winchester Magnum by ammunition manufacturers generally range between 450–510 gr.

 Winchester currently offers ammunition in the traditional 510 gr Soft Point and the new 500 gr Nosler Partition and Nosler Solid.
 The Winchester 500 gr loading has a muzzle velocity of 2240 ft/s and muzzle energy of 5570 ftlbf.
 Winchester's 510 gr X4581 ammunition, which has a muzzle velocity of 2040 ft/s, is rated for CXP3 (large, non-dangerous) game species.

-Hornady offers what they call a "heavy magnum" loading that features a 500 gr bullet with a velocity of approx 2260 ft/s.
+Hornady offers what they call a "heavy magnum" loading, which features a 500 gr bullet with a velocity of approx 2260 ft/s.
 They use a special double-based cooler burning propellant ("powder") not available to the public for handloading.
 This innovative loading allows the .458 Winchester Magnum to attain 5670 ftlbf of muzzle energy.
-Federal Cartridge is now loading a 500 gr Barnes X bullet with a sectional density and ballistic coefficient that allows it to maintain approximately 2000 ftlbf of energy at 500 yd and a flatter trajectory than has ever before been attained with this cartridge and bullet weight.
+Federal Cartridge now offers a 500 gr Barnes X bullet with a sectional density and ballistic coefficient that allows it to maintain approximately 2000 ftlbf of energy at 500 yd and a flatter trajectory than had been previously attained with this cartridge and bullet weight.
 Numerous companies offer rifles in this caliber, including the Winchester Model 70, which was used by Clint Eastwood in Dirty Harry.

-The rounds for the .458 Win mag are more expensive than cartridges like the popular .30-06, making handloading a worthwhile effort.
+The rounds for the .458 Win mag are more expensive than cartridges like the popular .30-06, making handloading a worthwhile effort for some.
 Though more expensive than deer hunting ammunition, the .458 Winchester Magnum is significantly less expensive than its competitors.
-For many decades the .458 has been the most popular rifle cartridge of professional hunters who pursue heavy dangerous game in Africa because of its performance, price, and availability.
+For many decades the .458 has been the most popular rifle cartridge of professional hunters pursuing heavy, dangerous game in Africa because of its performance, price, and availability.
 When British ammunition companies, including Kynoch, began closing in the 1960s, Winchester and the .458 Winchester Magnum filled the gap left behind.

-The recoil of the factory loads is about 70 foot pounds.
-Handloads can make this cartridge more comfortable to shoot, for example using a 300 gr cast lead bullet at 1282 ft/s.
+The recoil of factory loads is about 70 foot pounds.
+Handloads can make the cartridge more comfortable to shoot, for example by using a 300 gr cast lead bullet at 1282 ft/s.
 This load mimics the .45/70 in both power and recoil.